management

 Evie produces a draft output from the meeting recording, and the adviser reviews, adjusts, and approves before it goes anywhere.
 The professional judgement stays with the adviser.

-One Chartered Financial Planner at Brooks Macdonald (formerly LIFT-Financial Group) reported meeting note time dropping from 1.5 hours to 15 minutes per meeting.
+One Chartered Financial Planner at Brooks Macdonald (formerly LIFT-Financial Group) reported meeting note time dropping from 1.5 hours to 15 minutes per annual review meeting.

 Beyond speed, Evie captures minute details that even seasoned advisers miss, improving advice suitability, not just documentation efficiency.
 Firms consistently report that the structured output surfaces client disclosures and preference nuances that would otherwise be lost between the meeting and the file note.